MPs probe universities GBP 12.6bn pension deficit

 Low interest rates impact on the deficits of pension schemes because the pension fund typically invests in low-risk assets such as government bonds, the yields on which are compressed when interest rates are low.

-If like many expats you have concerns regarding your pension funding please get in contact to discuss options that may be available to you.
+If like many expats you have concerns regarding your pension funding please get in touch to discuss options that may be available to you.